OrangeReaper/NordVPN-GUI/README.md

 ![](screenshots/Control_Panel_Screenshot.png)

-This software has been written and tested using Ubuntu.
+This software has been written in C++ and the Qt framework and Qt Creator, it has been tested using Ubuntu.
 It is provided with No Guarantees or Warranties of any kind, expressed or implied.
 All versions should be considered as being in Perpetual beta.

 The author specifically disclaims all implied warranties of any kind or nature, including any implied warranty of merchantability and/or any implied warranty of fitness for a particular purpose.